 Day 14 — Cape Cod & Plymouth

-History enthusiasts, don't leave New England without a trip to Plymouth, Massachusetts, and the Plimoth Plantation.
+History enthusiasts, don't leave New England without a trip to Plymouth, Massachusetts, and the Plimoth Patuxet (formerly the Plimoth Plantation).
 Plymouth is where the first Pilgrims settled back in 1620 after first landing in Provincetown.
-Plimoth Plantation is a recreated Pilgrim settlement, where costumed interpreters work, eat and speak as the 17th-century colonists did while Native Americans demonstrate traditional methods of building homes and canoes.
+Plimoth Patuxet is a recreated Pilgrim settlement, where costumed interpreters work, eat and speak as the 17th-century colonists did while Native Americans demonstrate traditional methods of building homes and canoes.